• Skip to main content

 Cannabis Lighting Requirements

-Your cannabis plants have specific lighting requirements that change throughout the different growth stages.
+Your cannabis plants have specific lighting requirements that change throughout the different growth stages of cannabis.
 Understanding these requirements is essential for providing the right amount and type of light for optimal growth.

 Light Intensity And Spectrum Requirements